 FICE – Foreign Investors’ Council in Estonia FICE was launched in August 2008 as a lobby group acting through contacts with the Estonian Government and Estonia’s Governmental bodies.

-Together, the seven countries represented in FICE account for almost 80% of the total foreign direct investments in Estonia [source: Eesti Pank].
+Together, the nine countries represented in FICE account for almost 80% of the total foreign direct investments in Estonia [source: Eesti Pank].

 Regular meetings are scheduled between FICE and the Estonian Government and its Governmental bodies.
 The members of participating FICE organizations are regularly invited to special FICE-arranged speaker events.